 Eating and Drinking in Class: A limited variety of foods are permitted in class.
-However, overtime insect related problems can sometimes arise due to the lack of responsibility of the students.
-Food will be permitted as long as the students are responsible to clean up after themselves and not leave crumbs, wrappers, or other such food items in the desks.
+However, overtime insect related problems can sometimes arise due to students' the lack of responsibility.
+Food will be permitted as long as the students are responsible to clean up after themselves including crumbs, wrappers, or other such food items in the desks.
 I will not wait until bugs become a problem to prohibit food in class.

-Electronic Devices and Nuisance Items Policy: LRHS has created a uniform policy for electronic devices or other items disruptive to class/learning environment (see LRHS student handbook).
-If I see a nuisance item (including but not limited to, iPod, mp3 player, walkman, cell phone, gaming device (such as PSP)) I will call home and am required to take the following steps:
+Electronic Devices and Nuisance Items Policy: LRHS has created a uniform policy for electronic devices or other items disruptive to class/learning environment (see page 19 of the LRHS student handbook).
+If I see a nuisance item (including but not limited to, iPod, mp3 player, walkman, cell phone, gaming device (such as PSP), laser pointer) I will call home and am required to take the following steps: